miriafr/whos-that-pokemon/README.md

 # 🎮 Who's That Pokémon?

 A nostalgic, nonsense little guessing game inspired by the original "Who's That Pokémon?" segment from the anime.
-This is a purely fan-made project — please don't sue me.
+This is a purely fan-made project, please don't sue me.

 ## 🛠️ Built with
 - React + TypeScript